SergioCoboLopez/ELN_Sergio/docs/january/index.md

 2. Link it to $$O_2$$ or glucose.
 3. Test it again.
 4. Repeat until I have all the corresponding experiments implemented.

+The sugar part is done.
+I am going to implement O2.
+However, I still don't know if these are single interventions or continuous ones (i.e., add a constant supply of O2 during some time) It appears now that it is not a single intervention but a rate; it is like having a hose turn on.